 Light, A. 2010.
 The Moral Journey of Environmentalism: From Wilderness to Place.
 In Pragmatic Sustainability: Theoretical and Practical Tools, ed.
 S. Moore.
 Routledge Press.
 [Draft text]

 Light, A. 2009.
 Does a Public Environmental Philosophy Need a Convergence Hypothesis?
 In Nature in Common: Environmental Ethics and the Contested Foundations of Environmental Policy, ed.
 B. Minteer.
 Temple University Press.
 [Draft text]

 Light, A. 2009.
 Ecological Restoration: From Functional Descriptions to Normative Prescriptions.
 In Functions in Biological and Artificial Worlds: Comparative Philosophical Perspectives, ed.
 P. Kroes and U. Krohs.
 MIT Press.

-RECENT CONFERENCE AND WORKSHOP PRESENTATIONS
+SELECTED CONFERENCE AND WORKSHOP PRESENTATIONS

 "U.S. Federal Climate Policy in the Context of North American Climate Action," North American Climate Leadership and Cooperation Roundtable, Embassy of Canada to the United States, March 2019.

 “Who’s Afraid of the Anthropocene?
 The Case of Geoengineering," 25th Public Interest Environmental Conference,” University of Florida School of Law, February 2019 (keynote address).